ehsansdr/daily-spring-Tutorial/README.md

 be careful if you want to scan this by special class add **@ComponentScan** to that class

 ### **@Entity**
-this annotaion let this class contract with jpa and can contact with database
+this annotation let this class contract with jpa and can contact with database

 ### **@Autowired**
 this attaches to the particular reference